Frequently Asked Questions

 Question: What is the best quilt batting for hand quilting?

 Needlepunched battings and bonded polyester battings are preferred by many hand quilters because the needle easily glides through the batting.
-Fairfield offers a variety of natural fiber battings, polyesters and blends that include these hand-quilting favorites: Poly-fil Low-Loft® polyester batting, Quilter’s 80/20, Soft Touch® 100% bleached cotton batting, Natural Cotton® batting, and Nature-Fil Wool batting.
+Fairfield offers a variety of natural fiber battings, polyesters and blends that include these hand-quilting favorites: Poly-fil Low-Loft® polyester batting, Quilter’s 80/20, Purely Cotton batting, and Nature-Fil Wool batting.
 Consult the recommendations on the batting bag to help you select the right loft and fiber content for your quilt.

 Question: What is the best quilt batting to use in clothing?

-We recommend breathable battings made from natural fibers such as Cotton Classic®, which is made from 100% organic cotton, or cotton blends like Quilter’s 80/20 because they are easy to wash and care for and lie flat.
+We recommend breathable battings made from natural fibers such as Soft & Toasty or Toasty Cotton batting, which is made from 100% cotton with a scrim for strength, cotton/poly blends like Quilter’s 80/20, and wool battings because they are easy to wash and care for and lie flat.

 Question: What is the difference between needlepunched and bonded quilt batting?

 “Needlepunched” and ” bonded” refer to the manufacturing method used to hold the fibers in a blanket form.
 With needlepunched batting, the fiber blanket passes through barbed needles that tangle the fibers together.
 Bonding can be done by either spraying a resin on both sides of the fiber blanket to hold it in a sheet form or by melting fibers with a low melting point to fibers with a higher melting point.

 Question: How can I fluff up my batting and remove creases?